johannes-manner/workshop-spring-boot/jpa/jpa-issues.md

 ### Task 1 - Setup your IDE and execute the JVM with the mentioned argument

 Caution: OSIV is enabled by default!!
 Disable it as soon as possible!!
+But for this first excercise still enable it (property to true).

 Important when starting the JVM is to add VM parameters to turn on housekeeping of hikari at a regular basis to see different behavior of OSIV, Transactions etc...